pulse-framework/pulse/README.md

 When we finally call `loadSubsciptions()` the groups `favorites` and `muted` will already be populated with primary keys, so when the data is collected, these groups will regenerate with fully built data ready for the component.

-Now it's as easy as accessing `channels.favorites` from within Vue to render a list of favorite channels.
+Now it's as easy as accessing `channels.favorites` from within Vue to render an array of favorite channels.
 Or we could write filters within pulse using the favorites group.

 To add a favorite channel, the action could look like this: